Rhodes Global Scholarships – Information for Nominating Institutions

 A Rhodes Scholarship is confirmed once a successful candidate has been offered a place at the University of Oxford.
 Please note that any student you nominate must have an outstanding academic record to reach the University of Oxford's admission criteria.

 The Rhodes Trust warmly welcomes applications from talented young people of diverse backgrounds.
-Selection of Rhodes Scholars is made without regard to gender, gender identity, marital status, sexual orientation, race, ethnic origin, colour, religion, social background, caste, or disability.
+Selection for the Rhodes Scholarship is made without regard to marital status, race, ethnic origin, colour, gender, religion, sexual orientation, social background, disability, caste or other irrelevant distinction.

 How many nominations may each University submit?